 Tuck a cabbage leaf under the shoulder of the jar, or flat in the crock, although you may have to use 2 or even 3 leaves to cover the cabbage in crock.

 Place your secondary follower.
 A secondary follower can be anything from a plate to a teacup saucer, anything to keep the cabbage submerged.
 This, however, might not be necessary if, like me, you are using a water-seal crock.
 In a water-seal crock the lid sits in water, creating an impenetrable barrier for dust, bugs, bacteria and other pathogenic microbes.

-Add weight!
 What you are using must be heavy enough to keep the cabbage submersed in brine.
-You can use fermenting weights, a strong freezer bag filled with water (you may want to double it up, and prevent water escape in the brine), or a jar that fit through the opening filled with water or ceramic baking beads.
+You can use fermenting weights, a strong freezer bag filled with water (you may want to double it up, and prevent water escaping in the brine), or a jar that fit through the opening filled with water or ceramic baking beads.
 The lid should be screwed on very tightly.

 If you are using a jar with a air-lock then place the lid.
 This system allows for CO₂ to escape while preventing anything to climb in.
 You may also have a large jar with a water filled gauge.
 This is practically the same system.
-Make sure to keep an eye on the water level and top up as necessary.
-Be aware that over filling with water, the surplus of water will pour inside the brine and damage the texture of the sauerkraut.
-It is always best to remove the lid, top up the water and carefully replacing the lid onto the jar.
+Make sure to keep an eye on the water level and top up as necessary when using a water-seal crock.
+Be aware that when overfilling with water, the surplus will leak inside the brine and damage the texture of the sauerkraut.
+It is always best to remove the lid, top up with a little water and to carefully replace the lid onto the jar.